1Password/scim-examples/kubernetes/README.md

 ### Create a Google service account

-You will need to create a Google service account and key as outlined in the 1Password support article [Connect Google Workspace to 1Password SCIM Bridge](https://support.1password.com/scim-google-workspace/#step-1-create-a-google-service-account-key-and-api-client).
+Create a Google service account and key as outlined in the 1Password support article [Connect Google Workspace to 1Password SCIM Bridge](https://support.1password.com/scim-google-workspace/#step-1-create-a-google-service-account-key-and-api-client).

 Download the credentials file provided by Google and save a copy to your 1Password account.